tomkki/jekyllxhibit/_posts/exhibits/2013-03-04-the-one-that-got-away.md

 published: true
 layout: default

-title: The One That Got Away
+title: The One That Got Away (excerpt)
 section: work
 category: exhibit
 ---